sociail/.github/profile/README.md

 - **Accessible AI for Everyone**: We make advanced AI functionalities approachable for all users, bridging the gap between AI experts and novices, and enhancing everyday collaborations with intelligent insights.
 - **Dynamic, Community-Driven Environment**: Sociail is designed for many-to-many interactions, fostering a community where users can share, learn, and innovate together, leveraging both human and AI contributions.

-## What is our market opportunity?
+## What is the market opportunity?
 **Unlocking Opportunities in AI-Powered Collaboration**

 - **Rapid Market Expansion**: The demand for AI-enhanced collaboration tools is surging as more businesses adopt remote and hybrid work models.